 Instead, a more useful first-line measure for protecting the public may be to install more appropriate ventilation in public spaces such as supermarkets, Prof. Milton notes.

-It may also be helpful, he explains, to install UVC lighting by ceiling fans, a method that may kill some viral particles and bacteria that are sucked through the fans.
+It may also be helpful, he explains, to install UVC lighting by ceiling fans, a method that may

 For live updates on the latest developments regarding the novel coronavirus and COVID-19, click here.